guanquann/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all contacts using the `list` command.
 There should be at least one contact in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted contact shown in the result display.

    1. Test case: `delete 0`<br>
       Expected: No contact is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display.
+List of visible contacts remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.